NekoApplications/NekoAuthlibInjector/README.md

 url=https\://example.com
 ```

-Replace the `url` to your yggdrasil server url.
+Replace the `url` with your yggdrasil server url.

 `originalUrl` is the url which will be replaced by the mod, no need to modify it by default.